Whether you’re new to email marketing or consider yourself an expert, you likely want the same: to send the best email marketing campaigns.

 So make sure always to add that hyperlink to your header image and drive people to your website.

-23. Make a better use of the footer
+15. Make better use of the footer

 Most email marketers use their email footer suboptimally.